Flop Starz: Production

 Series co-creators Dan Povenmire and Jeff "Swampy" Marsh wrote "Flop Starz."

 Series co-creators, Dan Povenmire and Swampy Marsh, wrote the story for "Flop Starz;" Sherm Cohen and Antoine Guilbaud, meanwhile, constructed the storyboards.
 Povenmire directed the episode, which he did for the majority of the season.
 Povenmire and Marsh wrote the featured song, "Gitchee Gitchee Goo," like they do with all of the music in the show.
 That song and Perry's "secret agent theme" were the first pitched to Disney, who enjoyed it so much they wanted the pair to write a song for every episode.

-The Disney company wanted to start off the series in a "big way."
-Instead of premiering it with the pilot episode, "Rollercoaster", they chose "Flop Starz" and aired it on the same day in every country in which the Disney Channel was broadcast; over one hundred and fifty territories.
-This caused for the episode to air almost six months later than originally planned as different countries adapted the script and hired voice actors to rerecord lines in the selected languages.
-They also had a real platypus on set.
+Disney Channels Worldwide coordinated a global launch for the show; "Flop Starz" was chosen as the premiere episode across 150 territories where the Disney Channel was broadcast instead of the pilot episode, "Rollercoaster".
+This caused the episode to premiere six months later than originally planned due to the logistics of dubbing and localizing the episodes in the selected languages.
 Despite the delay, the episode officially aired on 1 February 2008, starting off the month-long marathon Disney titled "Phineas and Ferb-uary."

 Cultural references

 The episode contains several references to the talent show American Idol, as the competition Candace enters and "Phineas and the Ferb-tones" perform at, The Next American Pop Teen Idol Star, is a complete parody of it.
 The episode as well references the craze of boy bands and the pop genre, more specifically the "bubblegum" style, including its title, a play on "pop stars".

 Candace, trying on outfits, goes through a sailor suit, a construction worker uniform, Native American clothing, a biker wear, and a policemen uniform; these are referent to the clothing worn by five members of the 1970s disco group Village People.

 Linda's pseudonym as a one-hit wonder, "Lindana," is a spoof of the famous singer Madonna; as well, the title of her hit single "I'm Lindana and I Wanna Have Fun" is referent to the 1983 hit song "Girls Just Want to Have Fun" by Cyndi Lauper.
-Furthermore, during the end credits, the Greatest hits CD for the song is titled "The Essential Lindana: Still Fun..." which is a general play on "The Essentials" CDs.
+Furthermore, during the end credits, the greatest hits album for the song is titled "The Essential Lindana: Still Fun..." which is a play on the Essential line of compilations from Legacy Recordings.

 In 2022, creator Dan Povenmire confirmed on his TikTok that "Gitchee Gitchee Goo" was inspired by the song "Eep, Opp, Ork, Ah-ah (Means I Love You)" from The Jetsons episode "A Date with Jet Screamer".